gofr-dev/gofr/docs/quick-start/observability/page.md

 {% /table %}

-For example: When running application locally, you can access /metrics endpoint on port 2121 from: [http://localhost:2121/metrics](http://localhost:2121/metrics)
+For example: When running application locally, you can access /metrics endpoint on port 2121 from: {% new-tab-link title="http://localhost:2121/metrics" href="http://localhost:2121/metrics" /%}

-  GoFr also provides supports to create requirement specific metrics using [custom metrics](/docs/advanced-guide/publishing-custom-metrics).
+  GoFr also provides supports to create requirement specific metrics using {% new-tab-link title="custom metrics" href="/docs/advanced-guide/publishing-custom-metrics" /%}.

 ## Tracing
 Tracing is a powerful tool for gaining insights into your application's behaviour, identifying bottlenecks, and improving system performance.
 A trace is a tree of spans.
 It is a collective of observable signals showing the path of work